 It provides indicative advice that teachers could explore further with specialist EAL/D teachers and within the specialist EAL/D documents and resources used in the states and territories.
-Specific annotations to content descriptions in the English, mathematics, science and history learning areas of the Australian Curriculum have been developed for publication in late 2011.
+Specific annotations to content descriptions in the Australian Curriculum: English, Mathematics, Science and History are available on the Australian Curriculum Website.
 Some of the major aspects identified in the content description annotations that apply across learning areas are presented here.

-The EAL/D Learning Progression (page 8) is also an important reference for teachers.
+The EAL/D learning progression is also an important reference for teachers.
 Teachers should provide support and select and implement teaching strategies that are relevant and appropriate to EAL/D students' phases of English language learning described in the progression.